This report contains two testimonies from the same pushback that occurred on the 10th of April, involving 120 people on the move.

 In total, they spent one day and one night, or about 24 hours, in the cell.
 No translator was present; the respondent said:

-Finally, around two hours after sunset on the second day, both groups were let out of the holding cells and brought outside, where they found four Renault vans and 14 officers.
-Most of the male officers were wearing sage green uniforms with Greek flags on the shoulders and balaclavas, while the female officer was wearing a blue uniform with a white stripe.
-There were also some officers dressed in civilian clothes, including an older man in his 50s wearing glasses, who beat the respondent and others in the group on their backs to get them to go into the vans faster.
+Finally, around two hours after sunset on the second day, both groups were let out of the holding cells and brought outside, where they found four Renault vans and 14 men in uniform.
+Most of the males were wearing sage green uniforms with Greek flags on the shoulders and balaclavas, while the female officer was wearing a blue uniform with a white stripe.
+There were also some people identified as officers by the respondent dressed in civilian clothes, including an older man in his 50s wearing glasses, who beat the respondent and others in the group on their backs to get them to go into the vans faster.

-Then, the officers loaded the detainees in the four vans; the respondent estimated that there were about 35 people in the van with him.
+Then, the people in uniform loaded the detainees in the four vans; the respondent estimated that there were about 35 people in the van with him.
 He recalled:

 They were driven another 10 minutes.
 The respondent described a white Mazda drove along with them, towing a plastic motorized boat on a trailer behind it.
 The respondent recalled: